 Separation and divorce are traumatic events.
 The partnership is broken, but most couples are bound together through the children.
 How to deal with the situation, how to preserve one’s own interests, without risking a war of the roses?

 I can help you with my experience and my knowledge as a divorce attorney and mediator.

 Since 2002, I specialize in family law as well as dealing exclusively with divorces and other family law issues.
-I work in partnership with two other lawyers who are also working exclusively in family law, so you benefit from our professional exchange.
+I work in partnership with another lawyer who are also working exclusively in family law, so you benefit from our professional exchange.

 You can contact me by phone or via the contact form through the page Divorce in Berlin on my website.

 I will call you immediately or at your own convenience.
 You can describe the current situation, and I will give you an initial assessment, which is without charge.
 Then if you wish, we can arrange a personal meeting, you will then promptly receive an appointment, usually for the next working day.

 In this first meeting, we asses your very individual situation.
 I will guide you through the conversation and develop the connections on a flip chart.
 My goal is to make the legal situation clear to you, to enable you to recognize and evaluate your options for action.
 We will discuss thoroughly the external procedure, the time frame and the costs.